 They bite you, they make you itch and worst of all…they can be an absolute pain to get rid of.
 For this reason, you want to be sure you follow the correct steps to get rid of bed bugs to save yourself time and money.

-I am one for doing things the good old organic way when I can, so this article is going to focus on how to remote these biting pests without chemicals.
+I am one for doing things the good old organic way when I can, so this article is going to focus on how to get rid of bed bugs naturally without using harmful chemicals.

 Disclosure:It is important you understand that we may receive commissions when you click our links and make purchases.
 However, this does not impact our reviews and comparisons.
 All opinions are our own we pride ourselves on keeping our articles fair and balanced.
 For more info see our disclosure statement.